Guide: Moving to Texas – Electricity and Everything Else

 • Enter your zip code: the site will display energy providers, plans and rates in the area you’re moving.

 • Know your energy usage: choosing the exact right plan for your home requires that you have a reasonable estimate of the monthly kilowatt hour (kWh) usage of your home.
-If you’re moving into an existing home, the Smart Meter Texas website is the most efficient source of the home’s historic usage by month; otherwise, you may need to review the last 12 months of electric bills provided by your real estate agent or the homeowner.
+If you’re moving into an existing home, Smart Meter Texas is the most efficient source of the home’s historic usage by month; otherwise, you may need to review the last 12 months of electric bills provided by your real estate agent or the homeowner.
 The pricing of energy plans in Texas is based on average monthly usage levels of 500 kWh (apartment or condo), 1000 kWh (smaller home) or 2000 kWh (larger home).
-To narrow down your choices of energy plans on Home Energy Club, select the relevant usage level for your home in the buttons above the list of energy plans.
+To narrow down your choices of energy plans, select the relevant usage level for your home in the buttons above the list of energy plans.

-• Read the Plan Details popup for each plan located in the rate panels: you’ll find an estimate of the plan’s monthly bill at various usage levels, early cancellation fees, bill credit information, renewable energy content, and a government-mandated disclosure of pricing details for each usage level in the plan’s Electricity Facts Label (see our EFL Guide).
-You’ll also find links to the Terms of Service and the Your Rights as a Customer document.
+• Read the Plan Details popup: you’ll find an estimate of the plan’s monthly bill at various usage levels, early cancellation fees, bill credit information, renewable energy content, and a government-mandated disclosure of pricing details for each usage level in the plan’s Electricity Facts Label.
+You’ll also find links to the Terms of Service and Your Rights as a Customer document.

-• Choosing a fixed rate or floating variable rate plan: the vast majority of homeowners have 12, 24 or 36-month fixed rate plans that lock in your rate for the term of the contract.
-Fixed-rate plans result in energy bills that are much more predictable (reducing the chance of an ugly bill surprise), and they are generally less expensive than variable floating-rate plans; if you move out of your house, energy providers will not charge an early cancellation fee for fixed-rate plans, thus mitigating the risk of a long-term contract.
-If you find a variable-rate plan at a low price, be cautious, since many providers attempt to hook consumers with a cheap frontend price and then significantly increase the rate after a few months.
-Also, variable-rate plans can have steep price increases in the summer months and during winter freezes that may create unexpected bill shocks.
-However, if you are moving into an apartment or condo for less than a year, a month-to-month variable rate plan or partial year fixed-rate plan may make sense.
-And if you’re moving in the summer when rates are higher, you may want to enroll in a partial-year plan that ends during the winter or early spring when long-term contracts usually have lower rates.
+• Choose a fixed-rate or variable-rate plan: the vast majority of homeowners have 12, 24 or 36-month fixed rate plans that lock in your rate for the term of the contract.
+Fixed-rate plans result in far more predictable energy bills, reducing the chance of a bill surprise.
+Plus, they’re generally cheaper than variable-rate plans.
+If you find a variable-rate plan at a low price, be cautious: many providers try to hook consumers with a cheap front-end price, significantly increasing the rate later.
+Variable-rate plans can have steep price increases in the summer months and winter freezes that may create unexpected bill shocks.

-• Select a plan: after clicking the orange button to the enrollment pathway, you’ll fill out the form required by the energy provider whose plan you’ve selected.
-Your information is secured and only shared with energy providers; it is not shared with third party marketers.
+• Select a plan: after clicking the orange button to enroll, you’ll fill out the form required by the energy provider whose plan you’ve selected.
+Your information is secured and only shared with energy providers; it’s not shared with third party marketers.

 • No-deposit electricity: if you have credit problems and don’t pass the automatic soft credit check, you can consider “no deposit” prepaid energy plans on the site which don’t require a credit check and provide same-day electricity service, but cost more than regular plans.